A More Powerful Two-Sample Test in High Dimensions using Random Projection: Main results and their consequences

-{\bf{Remarks.}} The case of $\e_1=1$ serves as the reference for equal asymptotic performance, with values $\e_1<1$ corresponding to the $\bar{T}_k^2$ statistic being asymptotically more powerful than the test of CQ.
+holds for all large $n$, then \emph{$\P\left [{\text{ARE}}\left(\beta_{\text{CQ}}; \beta_{\text{RP}}\right) \leq \e_1 \right ] \to 1$} as $n\to\infty$. \end{theorem} {\bf{Remarks.}} The case of $\e_1=1$ serves as the reference for equal asymptotic performance, with values $\e_1<1$ corresponding to the $T_k^2$ statistic being asymptotically more powerful than the test of CQ.
 To interpret the result, note that Jensen's inequality implies that the ratio $\tr(\Sigma)^2/\mnorm{\Sigma}_F^2$ lies between $1$ and $p$, for any choice of $\Sigma$.
-As such, it is reasonable to interpret this ratio as a measure of the \emph{effective dimension} of the covariance structure (c.f.
-Examples~\ref{spiked} and~\ref{decayEx} below).\footnote{This ratio has also been studied as an effective measure of matrix rank in the context of low-rank matrix reconstruction~\cite{ellStar}.} The message of Theorem~\ref{ThmCQ} is that as long as the sample size $n$ grows faster than the effective dimension (with $\delta$ being uniformly oriented), then our projection-based test is asymptotically superior to the test of CQ.
+As such, it is reasonable to interpret this ratio as a measure of the \emph{effective dimension} of the covariance structure.\footnote{This ratio has also been studied as an effective measure of matrix rank in the context of low-rank matrix reconstruction~\cite{ellStar}.} The message of Theorem~\ref{ThmCQ} is that as long as the sample size $n$ grows faster than the effective dimension, then our projection-based test is asymptotically superior to the test of CQ.

 The ratio $\tr(\Sigma)^2/\mnorm{\Sigma}_F^2$ can also be viewed as measuring the \emph{decay rate} of the spectrum of $\Sigma$, with the condition $\tr(\Sigma)^2\big/\mnorm{\Sigma}_F^2 \ll p$ indicating rapid decay.
 This condition means that the data has low variance in ``most'' directions in $\R^p$, and so projecting onto a random set of $k$ directions will likely map the data into a low-variance subspace in which it is harder for chance variation to explain away the correct hypothesis, thereby resulting in greater power.